bubbleboy14/cantools/README.md

   - steps
     - git clone https://github.com/bubbleboy14/cantools.git
     - cd cantools
-    - python setup.py install
+    - sudo pip3 install -e .
-    - python setup.py develop

 If you're running OSX or Ubuntu (or probably most Debian derivatives), you may consider running (as root or sudoer):